 To Find Out What is Available Locally

-The HIVE are an excellent starting point as they can provide details of local educational sites and amenities in a particular area.
+The HIVE is an excellent starting point, situated on each Station, as they can provide details of local educational sites and amenities in a particular area.

 Specifically for Service Families

 The Directorate Children and Young People (DCYP) is the focal point for all matters relating to Service children and young people.
 The Children’s Education Advisory Service (CEAS) is an integral part of DCYP providing, on DCYP’s behalf, information, advice and support on children and young people’s issues.

 CEAS deals with all aspects of a child's education.
 It is a tri-service organisation funded by the MOD which provides information and advice as well as supporting parents at meetings with schools, local authorities and at tribunals.
 They have a fairly wide remit and can provide information sheets on many issues and aspects of a chilids education.
 If they cannot help you they usually know someone who can.
 Their telephone number is 01980 618244 or email on email@example.com

 SCISS (Service Children in State Schools) was formed as a working group to look into the issues relating to English state schools providing for children whose parents serve in the armed forces.
 It was convened by CEAS (Children's Education Advisory Service) a UK-wide Ministry of Defence service, which provides information, guidance and support to Service families, schools and local authorities. (see above).

 SCISS is a group of headteacher representatives from primary and secondary schools from many of those parts of England where significant Service communities live.
 The group is supported by representatives from the Department for Education, MOD (Service Personnel Policy: Families), Service Children’s Education (SCE – responsible for the provision of education to Service children in a number of locations abroad) and CEAS.

 The working group meets to advise Government and to develop, through an action plan, strategies which can help schools in England to provide more effectively for the Service children on their rolls.